kamanpoole/CS2450_Spring2015/README.md

 # Sandbox
-This is where I play, learn new things, and perfect old skills.
+A place to try new things, and learn.